conradsnicta/armadillo-code/README.txt

 2: Citation Details
 ===================

-Please cite the following article if you use Armadillo in your research and/or software.
+Please cite one of the following papers if you use Armadillo in your research and/or software.
 Citations are useful for the continued development and maintenance of the library.

   Conrad Sanderson and Ryan Curtin.
   Armadillo: a template-based C++ library for linear algebra.
   Journal of Open Source Software, Vol. 1, pp. 26, 2016.

+  Conrad Sanderson and Ryan Curtin.
+  A User-Friendly Hybrid Sparse Matrix Class in C++.
+  International Congress on Mathematical Software, 2018.